 The IPD South African Annual Property Index showed in April that Industrial Property was the best performing sector of the property market with a total return of 13.6%, outperforming the traditional leader, retail, at 12.6%.
 Most of these owners have substantial portfolios of Industrial Warehousing.
 This is confirmed by the reduction of vacancy levels seen in the Epping Industrial Property Index in recent years.
 See How to invest in the Industrial Property Market in South Africa.

-Such a network has various objectives such as, speeding the supply of the products and thereby, speeding the cash flow.
+Such a network has various objectives such as either, speeding the supply of the products or speeding the cash flow.
 A high level of growth in the revenue for all the companies involved in the chain is ensured.
-Customer loyalty through commitment and competence is improved.
+Commitment and competence are improved through customer loyalty.
 It helps to keep costs as low as possible while maintaining excellent customer service.

-Logistics has become an even more important part of all companies even since shipping across not only the country but also across the globe began.
-In Africa, for example, the logistics sector has seen a huge amount of growth during the last five years.
-It is important for everyone to understand the importance of logistics as our economy becomes much more global.
+Logistics has become an even more critical part of all companies even since shipping across not only the country but also across the globe began.
+In Africa, for example, the logistics sector has seen a massive amount of growth during the last five years.
+It is essential for everyone to understand the importance of logistics as our economy becomes much more global.
 Businesses in the United States are regarded as only now starting to expand globally, which will include much more work for those in logistics.

 It is going to be quite a challenge for those in the field to adapt to the global market.
-Numerous different transportation and warehousing aspects will be coming in effect.
-One thing is for certain however, the future of logistics looks to be fast moving and the catalyst to evolutionary changes in various markets, including warehousing and the property market.
+Numerous different transportation and warehousing aspects will be coming into effect.
+One thing is for sure, however, the future of logistics looks to be fast moving and the catalyst to evolutionary changes in various markets, including warehousing and the property market.